-Those families which have managed to complete the Free Application for Federal Student Aid (FAFSA) may already be receiving their Student Aid Report.
-This is a document which summarizes the information provided in the FAFSA and lists out the Expected Family Contribution (EFC).
+Families that have already submitted the Free Application for Federal Student Aid (FAFSA) may already be receiving their Student Aid Report, which includes the Expected Family Contribution (EFC).
 At first glance, many parents’ reactions might be, “What!
 We have to pay how much?”
-For some families, it can be a bit of a shock but keep in mind that this is not necessarily the amount your family will have to pay.
-Here are some important facts you need to know about the Expected Family Contribution.
+Before reacting, however, it's important for families to take the time to understand the facts about the Expected Family Contribution.

-The colleges first look at their estimated Cost of Attendance, or COA.
-This is the dollar figure they believe it costs students to attend their college.
-Your EFC is subtracted from that to determine your financial need.
+To help determine your financial need, colleges subtract your EFC from their estimated Cost of Attendance (COA), or the dollar figure they believe it costs students to attend their college.

-Colleges may also be able to grant merit-based aid or athletic scholarships for your student based on his or her high school accomplishments.
-You may also be able to search for private scholarships on your own.
+Colleges may also be able to grant merit-based financial aid or athletic scholarships for students based on their high school accomplishments.
+You can also be able to search for private scholarships on your own.

 How COA Affects Financial Aid

-This goes back to the relationship between Cost of Attendance and EFC.
-If the COA of a selected college is low and your EFC is high, you might not be eligible for any need-based financial aid.
-On the other hand, if the COA at a particular college is quite high and your EFC is low you might be eligible for substantial financial aid.
+If the Cost of Attendance for a selected college is low and your EFC is high, you might not be eligible for any need-based financial aid.
+On the other hand, if the COA at a particular college is high and your EFC is low you might be eligible for substantial financial aid.
 Some families have an EFC of zero, which may qualify them for the maximum amount of assistance, but even some higher-income families find that they qualify for some forms of financial aid, depending on the specific university.

 Can Your EFC Change From Year to Year?

 Yes.
 Your family will be required to complete a FAFSA every year your student is in college and requesting financial assistance.
 Perhaps you reduced your savings accounts to cover college costs for the student’s freshman year.
 This might, in turn, reduce your EFC for the sophomore year.